josefemagine/akii/src/dashboard_update_status.md

   - Added better error handling and loading states with a unified error handling utility
   - Improved type safety with proper interfaces
   - Enhanced user experience with toast notifications and loading indicators
+  - Extracted authentication utilities from UnifiedAuthContext into separate modular files
+  - Created typed utilities for profile management, session handling, and event dispatching
+  - Created custom hooks for authentication state, actions, and profile management
+  - Implemented a single unified auth hook for simpler component usage
+  - Provided comprehensive documentation for using the new auth hooks system

 ## Notes
 - Some components may have TypeScript linting errors due to differences in the Profile type schema between contexts